Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/2_Seq_to_Access/README.md

 ╔═══════════════════════════════════╗

-🏫 The entire classroom role for Mission 1 is "__School__".

-🔊 When you send your *protection sequence code*, you will hear the song Giggle.
+🎶 When you send your *protection sequence code*, you will hear the song Giggle.

 🌟 You will shortly see the BLiXel device turn on according to your code.